-In the guide below, we'll fill you in on everything we know so far about the Sony PSVR 2, from design to specs and a possible release date.
+So what do we know?
+In the guide below, we'll fill you in on everything we know so far about the Sony PSVR 2, from design and specs to the possible release date.
 This is based on what information's been released so far from Sony plus observations from anonymous developers that got their hands on the device at GDC.

 In the meantime, if you're looking for a VR headset now, take a look at our picks of the best VR headsets currently available.
 You might also want to read up on what competition the PSVR 2 will face from the Oculus Quest 3 (Pro).

 The PSVR 2 is the follow-up to Sony's successful PSVR headset, which introduced cheap, accessible VR to gaming on the PS4.
 It's a virtual reality headset that will be exclusive to the PlayStation 5, making use of the power of Sony's latest console.
 PS5 is the most successful next-gen console, and if Sony gets the PSVR right then VR gaming is likely to well and truly take off.

 Making use of the new headset's tech and the PlayStation VR2 Sense controller's haptic feedback and adaptive triggers, Sony promises PSVR 2 will offer a heightened range of sensations.
 The company says it will offer a high-resolution display for each eye, faster refresh rates, a wider field of view, and improved tracking and input.